HTTP-RPC/Kilo/README.md

 ```

 ### Path Variables
-Path variables (or "keys") are specified by a "?" character in an endpoint's resource path.
+Path variables (or "keys") are specified by a "?" character in a handler's resource path.
 For example, the `itemID` argument in the method below is provided by a path variable:

 ```java
 @RequestMethod("GET")